dilshankarunarathne/herb-classifier-backend/docs/index.md

 ## Contributing

-If you'd like to contribute to this project, please check the contribution guidelines for more information.
+Go ahead and check out the GitHub repository

 ## License